algosup/2024-2025-project-3-quickest-path-team-8/documents/quality_assurance/test_plan.md

 - **Management Artifacts**: Include comprehensive project plans, timelines, and roles to facilitate efficient tracking and execution&#8203;:contentReference[oaicite:2]{index=2}.
 - **Accessibility and Clarity**: Ensure all documents are structured logically, easily navigable, and accessible to both technical and non-technical stakeholders.

-### Alignment with Overall Objectives

-Each component of the project must support the overarching goal of delivering a high-performance, reliable, and user-friendly software solution.
-These criteria ensure that the software not only meets its functional and technical requirements but also provides a foundation for future scalability and usability.

 ---